youngmp/strongcoupling/README.md

 ## Dependencies

+All following libraries are required to make the script run.

 | Package	| Version	| Link		|
 | -----------	| -----------	| -----------	|
 | Python	| 3.7.7		|